Flocking: Aerodynamic Models

 The authors showed that the specifics of flying behaviour as well as large flock size and low number of interaction partners were essential to the creation of the variable shape of flocks of starlings.

+Orientation Models

+Hoetzlein introduced the orientation-model in 2024 which separates the perceptual aspects of bird flight from the underlying aerodynamic model, linking these two control systems only by a heading target similar to real flight control.
+The perceptual model of each bird is orientation-based, mapped to a sphere, which more closely matches the biological vision system.
+The output of perception is a target heading angle (not a vector), which is used to control an aerodynamic model much like a flight simulator.
+Energy and frequency analysis in this work bridge the study of real bird kinetics with simulation models.
+This model demonstrates emergent, spontaneous orientation waves for the first time, a key feature in flocking murmurations.

 Complexity

 In flocking simulations, there is no central control; each bird behaves autonomously.
 In other words, each bird has to decide for itself which flocks to consider as its environment.
-Usually environment is defined as a circle (2D) or sphere (3D) with a certain radius (representing reach).

-A basic implementation of a flocking algorithm has complexity – each bird searches through all other birds to find those which fall into its environment.